EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 bContainerMenuStoreAllHotkey
 Hold shift to store all visible (i.e. not filtered out via category/menu search etc.) items from the left hand side into the current container.
+Options (Container Store All): sStoreAll - replacement label for 'Take All' when shift is held

 bContainerTakeAllDoesntCloseMenu
 Prevent the 'take all' button closing the container.